BrodyPinto/SYE-RolandGarros/inst/task_list.md

 ## Task List

+## February 20

+1. Document data.

+2. Make some initial plots of Nadal's serve location (facet by match) and colour by a metric for "pressure."

+3. Joining a point importance data set to the big data set. <https://github.com/skoval/deuce>.

+4. Fit some exploratory logistic regression models.

+5. Create some exploratory plots for some other player of interest.

 ## February 6

 1. Make a new function that grabs matches from a player of interest (and makes that player player1).